keithbuhler/dissertation-story/+Dissertation Drafts/bradshaw meeting notes 03:16:16.md

 #### 116 - state a bit more clearly.
 Don't need to state that much about what is a tradition.
 Just society.

+#### Are you clarifying what the virtues are, or saying why I have to seek them?
+That's where there were the most holes.
+To make that stick, you're going to have to be more thorough.

+#### "Enable" enable a good life.
+"Enable" the healtha nd progress of good societies.
+Normative yes, but not obligatory.
+Are these obligatory?
+Why?
+Well, why not?
+Are virtues optional?
+What if I'm the underground man.
+I have this passion to show that I'm free.
+Do everything irrational I can.
+"Why be free?"
+Dorian Gray too.
+A performative contradiction ... is the ultimate answer.
+Make that explicit.

+#### Add a ninth charactistic of virutes.
+THey enable a good life, they are obligatory.
+In a quasi-Kantian sense, they are natural necessities.
+If you try to be a human being without being virtuous, you're engaged in a performative contradiction.
+It comes up a lot when people are talking about the law of non-contradiction.
+You can contradict yourself and I can't stop you.
+If you're OK with that, I can't stop you.
+Yet you are trying to do something, you're speaking, trying to do something impossible.
+Namely to communicate in a rational way; you're not communicating when you say P and not-P.

+You have an interesting position.
+There is obligation without law, without a lawgiver.
+We are human, whether we like it or not.
+We can live in ways that undermine that humanity, but that's a performative contradiction.
+Therefore, also a self-defeating character.
+It's sad when people self-defeat.
+But we shouldn't do that.
+It's beyond anthropolgoy, short of theology.

+Short of a divine lawgiver, that's the best obligation.
+It's not normative in the ultimate strong sense of a divine lawgiver.
+Reference Anscombe.

+WHich virtues, for which social roles?
+We all have our social roles, I can't have aristocratic honor... we have our cultural setting.
+I can have a sense of honor.
+We have our virtues, to different extents.